History of Falls Church: World War I

-Inter-war Years
+Inter-war years

-As the post-war economy accelerated into the "Roaring Twenties", the lack of roads became increasingly seen as a detriment to growth and development.
+As the post-war economy accelerated into the "Roaring Twenties", the lack of roads became increasingly seen as a bar to growth and development.
 "The automobile was born into a roadless world," mused one Washington editorialist.
 This was certainly true in Falls Church.
 It was an era in which roads and highways developed by local usage and not through concerted government policy.
 They bore names, not numbers, and were usually short-haul transportation routes.

 Falls Church came to benefit from the efforts of a national group called the Lee Highway Association, which endeavored to build a coast-to-coast highway across the southern United States, to be named in honor of Robert E. Lee.
-Their intent was to match efforts to build a similar highway across the northern tier of states, to be named for Abraham Lincoln.
+The group aimed to match efforts to build a similar highway across the northern tier of states, to be named for Abraham Lincoln.
+The national project echoed efforts in cities and towns across the South to venerate Confederate leaders and promote Lost Cause pseudohistory during the nadir of American race relations; its first executive director proclaimed the traitorous Lee "a great American".

-Falls Church businessmen, recognizing the potential value, convinced the Association to route its proposed new highway through the town.
+But the proposal was met with great eagerness by white Falls Church businessmen, who convinced the Association to route the new highway through the town.
 They formed a local branch of the association, which rallied efforts, paid substantial subscription fees, and arranged large-scale private financing to get the road built.
 They road they proffered—the present Lee Highway, U.S. Route 29—was barely a road but in name.
-Between Falls Church and Fairfax Court House it was a narrow dirt track.
+Between Falls Church and Fairfax Court House, it was a narrow dirt track.

-Their efforts paid off—handsomely.
-Real estate agents in Falls Church reported 1,000% increases in sales and 100% increases in value of property adjacent to the new highway.
+Their efforts paid off handsomely—at least for real estate agents in Falls Church, who reported tenfold increases in sales and doubling in value of property near the new highway.
+But the road meant yet more disruption for the area's African Americans: it was paved through the black neighborhood of Tinner Hill, and bisected the property of Edwin Henderson, the civil-rights activist who had thwarted the town's housing-segregation ordinance.